-This item includes unexpended cash balances restricted by donors or other outside agencies for specific purposes.
-They originate from income on restricted endowment funds.
-Gifts whose donors have placed limitations on their use, grants from private or governmental sources for research, training, bond proceeds, and other sponsored funds.
+Includes unexpended cash balances restricted by donors or other outside agencies for specific purposes.
+They originate from income on restricted endowment funds, gifts whose donors have placed limitations on their use, grants from private or governmental sources for research, training, bond proceeds, and other sponsored funds.